Undergraduate Sound Design

 Intensive Arts Specialty Workshops

-Our Sound Design program has close relationships with sound equipment manufacturers, and both Broadway and regional sound designers conduct specialized workshops that are available to students during a two-week period every year.
+Our Sound Design program has close relationships with sound equipment manufacturers, and both Broadway and regional sound designers conduct specialized sound design workshops that are available to students during a two-week period every year.
 Not only will these classes further your sound design understanding and technical skills, but the relationships made with these guest lecturers can be instrumental in career choices upon graduation.

 Careers in Sound Design

 Our graduates boast an assortment of sound design careers.
 They have gone on to become sound engineers, technicians, department heads and sound designers for regional theaters.
 Others assist sound designers or are associate sound designers both off and on Broadway.
 Some are on the road working for touring musicals or dramas, while others are on the high seas running and/or designing shows on cruise lines.
 We have seen our graduates become install technicians in system integration companies, system designers in international audio-visual companies and even heads of sound departments for places of worship.
 For some, their experience and portfolio were enough to launch busy careers as freelance sound designers and technicians in major metropolitan areas.